uil-xela/ffbe-farm/README.md

 <ul>
   <li>This version is a customized version specifically for achievement rewards.</li>
   <li>It was written for Steal/Magic-Used achievements before; however, it is too specific to be applicable on different units and skills equipped.</li>
   <li>The current version aims for Item-Used achievement.
-Please put "Portion" in the 1st slot of your items.
-Each battle will consume 10 portions so it is suggested to prepare hundreds of portions before running this script.</li>
+Please put "Potion" in the 1st slot of your items.
+Each battle will consume 10 potions so it is suggested to prepare hundreds of potions before running this script.</li>
 </ul>